 One of the biggest barriers to cleaning a surface is a chemical phenomenon known as “surface tension.”
 Many cleaning fluids from MicroCare have an extremely low surface tension which may enable them to out-perform other cleaning choices.

 Surface Tension Examined: In liquids, molecules cling to each other with an “intermolecular cohesive force.”
-This force is balanced because each molecule is surrounded to it’s neighboring molecules in every direction.
+This force is balanced and equal in all three dimensions because each molecule is attached to neighboring molecules in every direction.
 But at the perimeter of the liquid some molecules are in contact with a dissimilar material (such as glass, plastic or air) to which they cannot bond.
 In response, they bind to each other even more strongly.

 This enthusiastic bonding creates surface tension.
 Surface tension makes raindrops spherical because water has a surface tension of 73 dynes/cm.
 With a surface tension of 484 dynes/cm, mercury forms playful droplets when spilled on a smooth surface.
 But surface tension causes problems as well.
 High surface tension makes it hard to clean small parts, PCBs with tight stand-offs or inside very small apertures.

 Now, it’s important to realize that surface tension is not the only characteristic that affects cleaning results.
 Other features can be equally or even more important, such as density, materials compatibility, price, handling, aroma and packaging.
 But all things being equal, a cleaner with a lower surface tension will out-perform a cleaner with a higher surface tension.
 Let’s look at the details.

 Better Choices: Lower surface tension indicates a produces better cleaning.
 One of the lowest surface tensions of all is the MicroCare CMS.
 With a surface tension of only 19.2 dynes/cm, this fluid delivers the ultimate in surface wetting and the best possible cleaning result.